-Week 9 (March 9): Migrant Laborers and the Culture of Inequality in China
+Week 10 (March 16): Migrant Laborers and the Culture of Inequality in China

-- ⇐ Wanning SUN, "The Poetry of Spiritual Homelessness," in Chinese Modernity and the Individual Psyche. - Evan OSNOS, "A Billion Stories," in The New Yorker.
+⇐ Wanning SUN, "The Poetry of Spiritual Homelessness," in Chinese Modernity and the Individual Psyche.

+- Evan OSNOS, "A Billion Stories," in The New Yorker. - " clips from Beijing Bicycle (WANG Xiaoshuai, dir.)

-Week 10 (March 16): Sex Work in Southeast Asia
+Week 11 (March 23): Sex Work in Thailand

-Ara WILSON, "The Economies of Intimacy in the Go-Go Bar," in The Intimate Economies of Bangkok: Tomboys, Tycoons, and Avon Ladies in the Global City.
+- Ara WILSON, "The Economies of Intimacy in the Go-Go Bar," in The Intimate Economies of Bangkok: Tomboys, Tycoons, and Avon Ladies in the Global City. - " clips from The Good Woman of Bangkok (Dennis O'ROURKE) - PLove Me Long Time (Mikkel Bang FOSSUM and Rebecca Hardy GRAVERSEN, dirs.)

-Week 11 (March 23): Conspicuous Consumption in Africa
+Week 12 (March 30): Conspicuous Consumption in Africa

-A Ch.
-Didier GONDOLA, "Dream and Drama: The Search for Elegance among Congolese Youth," in African Studies Review.
+- Ch.
+Didier GONDOLA, "Dream and Drama: The Search for Elegance among Congolese Youth," in African Studies Review. - clips from The Importance of Being Elegant (George AMPONSAH and Cosmina SPENDER, dirs.)

-Week 12 (March 30): Getting Connected in Mexico
+Week 13 (April 6): Getting Connected in Mexico

-Roberto J. GONZÁLEZ, "Networks," in Connected: How a Mexican Village Built Its Own Cell Phone Network.

-Week 13 (April 6): Reading Week

-P No class.

-Week 14 (April 13): Disaster Recovery in Japan

-Essac GAGNÉ, "Dislocation, Social Isolation, and the Politics of Recovery in Post-Disaster Japan," in Transcultural Psychiatry.

-Week 15 (April 20): What does it mean to be human?

-Arthur KLEINMAN, "The Search for Wisdom: Why William James Still Matters," in The Ground Between: Anthropologists Engage Philosophy.
+- Roberto J. GONZÁLEZ, "Networks," in Connected: How a Mexican Village Built Its Own Cell Phone Network. - Clips from Losing Knowledge: 50 Years of Change (Laura NADER and Roberto J. GONZÁLEZ, dirs.) - Week 14 (April 13): Disaster Recovery in Japan - Essac GAGNÉ, "Dislocation, Social Isolation, and the Politics of Recovery in Post-Disaster Japan," in Transcultural Psychiatry. - One Last Thing Before I Go (This American Life) - Week 15 (April 20): What does it mean to be human? - Arthur KLEINMAN, "The Search for Wisdom: Why William James Still Matters," in The Ground Between: Anthropologists Engage Philosophy.

-FINAL PAPER DUE: May 2 (Monday)
+FINAL PAPER DUE: May 3 (Wednesday)

-The prompt for this assignment will be posted April 21 by 5:00 p.m.
-Paper is due on May 2, by 11:59 p.m.
+The prompt for this assignment will be posted April 21.
+Paper is due on May 3, by 11:59 p.m.
 Please follow instructions for submission in the prompt.

 Grade Criteria for 1) the course and 2) for coursework А 1) Outstanding performance on all learning outcomes.
 2) The work has creatively synthesized course materials and key ideas in an original way.
-The argument is based on concrete evidence.
-The discussion is well-organized, logical and cohesive.
-The writing is clear.
+Observations are nuanced, the argument is logical and cohesive, the discussion is well-organized, and the writing is clear.
+Concrete evidence corresponds to statements and claims.
+The work responds directly to the assignment prompt.
 A- 1) Generally outstanding performance on all (or almost all) learning outcomes.
 2) The work synthesizes course materials and key ideas in an original way, but there are areas for improvement.
 B-range 1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
 2) The work demonstrates a solid grasp of course materials and key ideas.
-There are areas for improvement with respect to building a cohesive argument, organizing the discussion, communicating clearly, and/or identifying relevant evidence.
+There are areas for improvement with respect to handling complexity, building a cohesive argument, organizing the discussion, communicating clearly, and/or identifying relevant evidence.
+Response to the assignment prompt may not be sufficient.
 C-range 1) Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
 2) The work shows some effort, but course materials have not been sufficiently engaged.
 The argument and the writing is not clear, and/or there is no evidence for statements and claims made.
+Understanding of course materials and key ideas has not been demonstrated.
 D-range 1) Barely satisfactory performance on a number of learning outcomes.
 2) The work shows little effort to engage course materials.
 There are major problems with clarity of argument and writing.
 F 1) Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
 2) The work has failed respond to the assignment prompt.